patty345/HTML-CSS-GIT-Coderefactor/README.md

 ## Installation

-None
+Project was uploaded to [Github](https://github.com/) at the following repository: https://github.com/patty345/HTML-CSS-GIT-Coderefactor

+You can find the deployed application in Github pages link: https://patty345.github.io/HTML-CSS-GIT-Coderefactor/

-## Usage
+## Output

+Going through the modules, research and making changes to the files, the final product is an accessible and easy to read project.

 ## Credits

 Xander Rapstine for providing this starter code https://github.com/Xandromus

 ## License